 Throughout a twelve year battle with a life threatening illness, Martin John taught music privately.
 Recovering, and reemerging as a singer/songwriter/producer with a solo CD, "Watching The Days Fall" in 2007, his song "Wait For Nothing" was featured in the compilation CD "Day One", the proceeds going to first responders of the 9/11 tragedy.

 Married in 2012 to yoga teacher, reflexologist, Janet Dailey, a former Atlantic Records recording artist with The Pleasure Bombs, they formed The Naam Music Project, creating a new genre, New Mantra.
-Martin John continues teaching guitar as director of The Rock & Roll Schoolhouse, his next album, "What the Heart Only Knows", will be released in 2018.
+Martin John continues teaching guitar as director of The Rock & Roll Schoolhouse, his next album, "What the Heart Only Knows", was released in 2019.

 MJB wrote and produced music for the award winning documentary WishMakers in 2017 .